jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 You can watch a [video](https://youtu.be/_7CiYgILo1g) showing how [scenario 1](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-1-two-virtual-machines-directly-connected) works.

-You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how [scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-2-ue---free5gc---proxy) works (using [i2CAT's scripts](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-the-free5gc-testbed), to be updated with UGR's ones).
+You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how [scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-2-ue---free5gc---proxy) works.

 ## Setting up the virtual environment